 To secure it, just cut a piece of yarn and tie it in a double knot around where the fabric ends.
 If you look at about 11 o’clock you’ll see the aqua colored piece of yarn.
 When you slide them over your napkins just place that part in the back!

 If you don’t want to buy yarn, you could always use Mod Podge to glue the end of the flap down.
 I wanted to be able to easily remove the fabric strip in case I wanted to swap it out with another fabric design for a new seasonal display, so that’s why I chose to tie off with yarn.

-So that’s how you make 6 placemats and napkin rings for under $10!
+So that’s how you make 6 placemats and napkin rings for $10!
 The fabric was $8.99/yard so at 1.2 yards and my 40% off coupon (visit Joann’s website for coupons) my fabric ended up costing $6.50.
-You can get shower curtain rings for $1 at Dollar Tree and you can pick up a 2 oz. bottle of Mod Podge at Michaels for $1.79 (or less with one of their coupons).
+You can get shower curtain rings for $1 and you can pick up a 2 oz. bottle of Mod Podge at Michaels for $1.79 (or less with one of their coupons).

 Author: Nicole Bolin